-Practice 4.1 Build a strong community intensely focused on student learning
+Practice 4.1: Build a strong community intensely focused on student learning

 - Celebrate successes-starting with quick wins early in the turnaround process-of students, family, teachers, and leaders.
-Early success promotes an expectation for further success and engenders confidence in the competence of colleagues. - Provide explicit expectations and support for each person's role (expected behaviors) both in the turnaround and students' progress. - Create opportunities for members of the school community to come together to discuss, explore, and reflect on student learning. - Champion high expectations (of self and others), embed them in everyday practice and language, reinforce them through shared accountability, and follow through on strategies for dramatically improving student outcomes.
+Early success promotes an expectation for further success and engenders confidence in the competence of colleagues. - Provide explicit expectations and support for each person's role (expected behaviors) both in the turnaround and in students' progress. - Create opportunities for members of the school community to come together to discuss, explore, and reflect on student learning. - Champion high expectations (of self and others), embed them in everyday practice and language, reinforce them through shared accountability, and follow through on strategies for dramatically improving student outcomes.

-Establish systems (i.e., structures, policies, procedures, and routines) for focused collaborative work, recognize student effort and academic mastery;, and recognize job satisfaction and camaraderie among staff as essential assets in a turnaround.
-Maintain a positive, encouraging classroom and school culture for students where they feel safe and supported to share their needs, struggles, and concerns.
+Establish systems (i.e., structures, policies, procedures, and routines) for focused collaborative work; recognize student effort and academic mastery; and recognize job satisfaction and camaraderie among staff as essential assets in a turnaround.
+Maintain a positive, encouraging classroom and school culture for students, one in which they feel safe and supported to share their needs, struggles, and concerns.
 Recognize each incremental improvement, but keep the focus on ultimate results at the student, teacher, and school levels.
 Celebrate team accomplishments and offer recognition for hard work and improvement.
-Frequently and openly review and discuss with stakeholders data on turnaround progress (including implementation and leading indicators).
+Frequently and openly review data on turnaround progress (including implementation and leading indicators) and discuss the data with community members.

-Recognizing groups of teachers who work together effectively to improve student learning (4.1.10)
+Recognizing Groups of Teachers Who Work Together Effectively to Improve Student Learning (4.1.10)